-- (ww) "Services to be provided to the public" means the aid or benefits provided directly to the public by a recipient of State support.any covered entity. - (xx) "Sex" includes pregnancy, childbirth, and breastfeeding; medical conditions related to pregnancy, childbirth, or breast feeding; recovery from childbirth or termination of pregnancy, or other conditions related to the capacity to bear children; gender; transgender; transitioning; sex stereotyping; gender identity; and gender expression; or perception by a third party of any of the aforementioned. - (yy) "Sexual Orientation" includes actual or perceived heterosexuality, homosexuality, bisexuality, and asexuality.
+"Services to be provided to the public" means the aid or benefits provided directly to the public by a recipient of State support.

+(ww) "Sex" includes pregnancy, childbirth, and breastfeeding; medical conditions related to pregnancy, childbirth, or breast feeding; recovery from childbirth or termination of pregnancy, or other conditions related to the capacity to bear children; gender; transgender; intersex; transitioning; sex stereotype; gender identity; gender expression; and perception by a third party of any of the aforementioned.

+(xx) "Sexual Orientation" includes actual or perceived heterosexuality, homosexuality, bisexuality, and asexuality.
 This refers to a person's emotional, romantic, or sexual attraction toward other people, and may be described by terms including gay, lesbian, bisexual, straight, asexual, or queer.

-(zz) "Shall" means mandatory.
+(yy) "Shall" means mandatory.